 What is a superannuation trust?

-Virtually all private sector superannuation schemes in Australia are organised through the legal device of a A type of property ownership or arrangement where one party, known as the trustee, holds property or money for the benefit of another party, referred to as the beneficiary..
+Virtually all private sector superannuation schemes in Australia are organised through the legal device of a trust.
 A trust is a form of ownership of property in which one person (the trustee) is the legal owner of the property, but is under a legal obligation to use the property exclusively for the benefit of another person (the beneficiary).
 In the case of a superannuation trust, the rights and obligations of the trustee and beneficiaries (often called ‘members’) are set out in a document called a ‘trust deed’.

 The trustee of a superannuation fund may be a company or one or more individual people.
-Some commercial organisations A written law made by parliament.
-Also called an ‘Act of parliament’, ‘statute’ or legislation. as trustees for a large number of employers under a single A formal legal document setting out the rights and obligations of all the parties to a trust..
+Some commercial organisations act as trustees for a large number of employers under a single trust deed.

 Some public sector superannuation schemes are not set up as trusts.
-The rights of members of these schemes depend on the Statutory rules made by parliament or by bodies the parliament delegates power to, for example a local council or a registration authority.
-See delegated legislation; statute. governing them.
+The rights of members of these schemes depend on the legislation governing them.

 The legal principles governing the law of trusts were developed in cases concerning trustees who administered, without payment, sums of money made available to the beneficiaries through gifts and wills.
-As A document that sets out what a person wants to happen to their money and other property after they die. be apparent from this chapter, these principles are, arguably, inappropriate to determine the rights of members of modern superannuation schemes, where the benefits are provided in a commercial context, frequently in substitution for wages under awards and contracts of employment.
+As will be apparent from this chapter, these principles are, arguably, inappropriate to determine the rights of members of modern superannuation schemes, where the benefits are provided in a commercial context, frequently in substitution for wages under awards and contracts of employment.

-Under the Superannuation Guarantee (Administration) Act 1992 (Cth), employers must contribute 9.5 per cent of ‘ordinary time earnings’ as superannuation for its employees, for work done in Australia, into a superannuation fund, unless the employee:
+Under the Superannuation Guarantee (Administration) Act 1992 (Cth), employers must contribute 10.5 per cent of ‘ordinary time earnings’ as superannuation for its employees, for work done in Australia, into a superannuation fund.

 - is not a resident of Australia and the work is done outside Australia; or